American Gold Eagle Coins

 These same IRA restrictions apply to silver bars, platinum bars, and palladium bars in addition to world mint coins.

-In terms of delivery options, you can choose to have your metals shipped via UPS or the U.S. Postal Service (USPS).
-There are several shipping options depending on how quickly you want your package to arrive.
-Your package will be discretely labeled so that it's not obvious to would-be thieves that precious metals are inside.
+Gainesville Coins offers fully insured delivery to over 40 countries around the world.
+You can choose to have your metals shipped via UPS or the U.S. Postal Service (USPS).
+Your package will be discreetly labeled so that it's not evident to would-be thieves that precious metals are inside.